kauly/the-uploader/README.md

 # The Uploader

 A project to manage assets stored on the file system and on a S3 compatible bucket.
-The file system assets are stored on the `dist` folder, so they will not persist during develop.
+The file system assets are stored on the `dist/files` folder, so they will not persist during develop.

 Start by installing dependencies: